johnpancoast/kohana-babble/README.md

 as a Kohana module.
 Which one is loaded depends on the Accept header, Content-Type header, or the babble.current_version value in the config.
 4. Copy the babble config to your app `cp config/babble.php <YOUR APP PATH>/config/`.
 5. Add a line to your config to include version 1 of the api.
 The config variable is `babble.versions`.
+The key is the version and the value is the path to the version.
-6. By default, API routes are accessed via /api/<controller>(/<id>).
+6. By default, API controllers are accessed via /api/<controller>(/<id>).
 There's a front controller that's hit at classes/Controller/Public/APIFrontend.php.
 It makes an internal HMVC request to the <controller>.
 All API controllers should be located in classes/Controller/Public/API/.
+7. An API controller should extend Controller_API or Controller_API_Model which will be documented more in the future.
-7. More docs to come...
+8. More docs to come...